 The Portland Public Art Committee (PPAC) identified the roundabout as a site for public artwork.
 PPAC, which receives funding from the City independent of specific projects, is working with an artist to install an artistic sculpture in the center of the roundabout as the roundabout construction nears its completion in the summer/fall of 2021.
 Visit the Public Art Committee webpage for more information.

 Detours and Construction Impacts

-The City is still working out potential construction impacts with its contractor.
-However, it is likely that the project will require closing Falmouth Street and the northern leg of Deering Avenue for through traffic during most of the project schedule to ensure the safety of construction workers and ensure that they are able to perform their work efficiently and productively.
-Access to these streets would continue to be provided for local traffic.
-Traffic between the southern leg of Deering Avenue and the northern leg of Brighton Avenue is expected to be maintained throughout the project schedule, though motorists are advised to expect some delay, as traffic may be controlled by flaggers during off-peak hours.
+The project requires closing Falmouth Street and the northern leg of Deering Avenue for through traffic during most of the project schedule to ensure the safety of construction workers and ensure that they are able to perform their work efficiently and productively.
+Access to these streets will continue to be provided for local traffic.
+Traffic between the southern leg of Deering Avenue and the northern leg of Brighton Avenue will be maintained throughout the project schedule, though motorists are advised to expect some delay, as traffic may be controlled by flaggers during off-peak hours.
 The southern leg of Brighton Avenue will be closed permanently; Bedford Street will be converted to two-way for its entire length to account for the discontinuance of the southern leg of Brighton Avenue.

 - Roundabout Winter Shutdown Traffic Control Plan